Using Telemedicine to treat sprains and strains

 Tennessee Orthopaedic Clinics is using Telemedicine to help patients out.

-Dr. Tracy Persut joined WATE 6 On Your Side via FaceTime on Friday to explain more.
+Dr. Tracy Pesut joined WATE 6 On Your Side via FaceTime on Friday to explain more.

 LATEST STORIES